rullmann/bundlewrap-jenkins/README.md

 The `jenkins` bundle installs the popular automation service [Jenkins](https://jenkins.io/) from the official dnf repo.
 It additionally configures some basic options set within it's `sysconfig` file

+## Maintenance notice

+As of February 2018 this bundle will not be mainained anymore.
+If you encounter any issues I cannot help.

 ## Requirements

 * Java